Power Solutions International Announces the Permanent Appointment of Dino Xykis as its Chief Executive Officer

-/EIN News/ -- WOOD DALE, Ill., April 25, 2023 (GLOBE NEWSWIRE) -- Power Solutions International, Inc. (“PSI” or “the Company”) (OTC Pink: PSIX), a leader in the design, engineering and manufacture of emission-certified engines and power systems, announced that effective April 24, 2023, it has appointed its current Interim Chief Executive Officer, Dino Xykis, as its permanent Chief Executive Officer.
+WOOD DALE, Ill., April 25, 2023 (GLOBE NEWSWIRE) -- Power Solutions International, Inc. ("PSI" or "the Company") PSIX, a leader in the design, engineering and manufacture of emission-certified engines and power systems, announced that effective April 24, 2023, it has appointed its current Interim Chief Executive Officer, Dino Xykis, as its permanent Chief Executive Officer.
 Mr. Xykis has served as the Interim Chief Executive Officer since June 2022.
 Mr. Xykis will also retain the role of Chief Technical Officer which he has served as since March 2021.

 James Zhang, Chairman of the Board of Directors, commented, "The Board is pleased with Dino's leadership as Interim Chief Executive Officer for the past eleven months.
 He has overcome significant challenges to improve the Company's performance.
 His leadership, passion and dedication to the Company have been instrumental in driving the Company forward."